vrypan/bucket3/README.txt

 Quick intro
 =========

-1. Download the bucket3 code.
+1. pip install bucket3

-2. Install jinja2 and markdown2.
+2. mkdir myblog ; mkdir myblog/posts ; mkdir myblog/html

+3. cd myblog; bucket3 --new-conf

-3. Edit conf.yaml or create a new one (see conf.yaml.example)
+4. Edit conf.yaml or create a new one (see conf.yaml.example)

-4. Put your posts under posts/ They don't have to be in the same directory, as long as they are under "posts/", you can organize them in any way you like.
+5. bucket3 --new posts/hellowworld.md

-5.  run bucket3.py --conf=your_conf_file --skel --new-posts
+5. bucket3.py --conf=conf.yaml --skel --new-posts

-6. You should now have your whole blog under "html_dir" (as defined in your conf file).
+6. You should now have your whole blog under "html" (as defined in your conf file).

 7. Upload the files to your server.

 Examples
 ------------